Principles, cycles and key benefits of the circular economy for efficient sustainable development

 The circular economy improves sustainability by optimizing the use of materials, promoting their reuse and recycling to close production cycles.

-It also promotes more efficient waste management, encouraging the transformation of waste into valuable resources for the economy.
+Likewise, it promotes more efficient waste management, promoting the transformation of waste into valuable resources for the economy.